Avocado, Good Fats & Heart Health

 The avocado is virtually the only fruit that has monounsaturated fat.

-According to the American Heart Association, good fats are those that can lower bad cholesterol levels and are beneficial when consumed in moderation.
+According to the Dietary Guidelines 2010, good fats are those that can lower bad cholesterol levels and are beneficial when consumed in moderation.
 Avocados contribute good fats to one's diet, providing 3 grams monounsaturated fat and 0.5 polyunsaturated grams fat per 1-oz. serving.